ncatlab/nlab-content/pages/4/7/1/4/4174/content.md

 ## References

-An first exposition is in the lecture notes
+A first exposition is in the lecture notes

 * Alissa Crans, _A survey of higher Lie theory_ ([pdf](http://myweb.lmu.edu/acrans/SurveyHigherLieTheory.pdf))